kevin m. rowe

 - MEd in Education Focus on self-directed learning, unschooling, and deschooling

-- Ongoing Learning Anarchist pedagogy, digital heutagogy, digital ecology, FOSS history, and experimental artistic + photographic practices
+- Ongoing Learning Anarchist pedagogy, open-source tools, experimental artistic practices

-I move fluidly between roles: poet-technologist, digital cartographer, radical pedagogue, ecologist, geographer, poet, photographer, and artist.
-These aren’t really job titles, they describe the ways i work: poetic yet precise, and always grounded in systems of care.
+I move fluidly between roles: poet-technologist, workflow artist, and digital cartographer.
+These aren’t really job titles, they’re ways i work: poetic, precise, and always grounded in systems of care.

-I enjoy creating simple tools that empower.
+I create simple tools that empower.
 I believe in flexibility over rigidity, tools as multi-use instruments, and design as a form of care.
 My current influences include poets like bpNichol and Gertrude Stein, coders like Fred George, and thinkers like Félix Guattari and bell hooks.